ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/03_encapsulation.md

 - Tracking **found vulnerabilities** or **exploit chains** in memory
 - Building tools where only certain parts of data should be changed (e.g., shellcode buffers, credential storage)

+### In offensive security:
+    - Password management tools often need to hide internal credentials but still allow access to them when necessary.
+    - Tools like Brute Force or Exploits can expose sensitive data like authentication tokens or API keys, so encapsulating how they're stored and accessed ensures safer operations.
-Encapsulation = safer tools with less unexpected behavior.
+    - Encapsulation = safer tools with less unexpected behavior.

 ---